 Meat is a source of lean protein, and protein is the building block of all cells and tissues.
 Protein also helps keep you full.

 Grass-fed meat is recommended on the paleo diet because it is leaner than meat from grain-fed animals and has more omega-3 fatty acids, the healthy fats that reduce inflammation in the body and protect your heart.
-A typical American diet is high in saturated and trans fats and lower in healthy poly- and monounsaturated fats, hence the paleo diet's emphasis on grass-fed meats, as well as seafood.
+A typical American diet is high in saturated and trans fats and lower in healthy poly- and monounsaturated fats, hence the paleo diet's emphasis on grass-fed meats.

 Eggs are allowed because they are high in protein, B vitamins, minerals and antioxidants.
 They are also affordable and easy to prepare.
 Buy "organic" and "cage-free" eggs for a higher omega-3 content than eggs from chickens raised in cages.